jmswrnr/spotilocal/README.md

 - **Copy URL** - Copy the URL for the Web Widget.

 > [!NOTE]
-> When adding to OBS as a Browser Source, set the height to 288 and increase width to 2000+.
-Scale down to preference.
+> When adding to OBS as a Browser Source, set the height to 288 and  width to 2000+.
+Scale down in the scene to preference.

 # Development